trickvi/spd-data-uk-cabinet-office/README.md

 A new entry will be appended to the `results.csv` file for each data source that is processed, and a single new entry will be added to the `runs.csv` file to identify this run.

+**Important**: *the encoding argument.*

+Good Tables can automatically detect encoding, but it can also be wrong.
+This allows you to explicitly pass in an encoding to be used to read the data source stream.
+In the case of Cabinet Office data, auto-detection **will** fail, so be sure to explicitly pass "ISO-8859-2" as the encoding.

 #### Deploying with SPD Admin